-Ponds and bog plants
+Pond care and bog plants

 - Add a net filled with clean barley straw to ponds where the water has become green.
 This usually does the trick to restore the imbalance of nutrients that fill the water in the spring.

-- Regularly clean out pond filters.
+- Begin to clean out pond filters regularly.

 - Divide over-crowded aquatic plants.
 Replant the youngest sections in plastic net pots filled with peat-free compost and lined with a hessian liner.
-They will quickly recover and establish again.
+They will quickly recover and establish themselves again.

 - When the soil surface is dry, hoe it with a Dutch (push) hoe to kill off any small germinating weeds that will be appearing this month.

 - Pull up weeds that begin to sprout between paving slaps.
 Or pour over boiling water left over from the kettle or cooking, which also serve as good weed control.
 Make sure the boiling water is poured directly over the plants you want to target.